Military Government of the Philippine Islands: Outbreak of general hostilities

-Worcester gave General Otis' account of the opening of active hostilities,

-Other sources name the two specific US soldiers involved in the first exchange of fire as Privates William Grayson and Orville Miller of the Nebraska Volunteers.

-After the war had ended, and he had analyzed captured insurgent papers, Major Major J. R. M. Taylor wrote, "An attack on the United States forces was planned which should annihilate the little army in Manila, and delegations were appointed to secure the interference of foreign powers.
-The protecting cloak of pretense of friendliness to the United States was to be kept up until the last.
-While commissioners were appointed to negotiate with General Otis, secret societies were organized in Manila pledged to obey orders of the most barbarous character to kill and burn.
-The attack from without and the attack from within was to be on a set day and hour.
-The strained situation could not last.
-The spark was applied, either inadvertently or by design, on the 4th of February by an insurgent, willfully transgressing upon what, by their own admission, was within the agreed limits of the holding of the American troops.
-Hostilities resulted and the war was an accomplished fact."
+Hostilities between the Filipinos and Americans broke out on February 4, 1899, at the provocation of Private William Grayson, who gave the following account:

 War

 On February 4, Aguinaldo declared, "That peace and friendly relations with the Americans be broken and that the latter be treated as enemies, within the limits prescribed by the laws of war."
-On June 2, 1899, the Malolos Congress enacted and ratified a declaration of war on the United States, which was publicly proclaimed on that same day by Pedro A. Paterno, the President of the Assembly.
+On June 2, 1899, the National Assembly enacted and ratified a declaration of war on the United States, which was publicly proclaimed on that same day by Pedro A. Paterno, the President of the Assembly.

-As when they had fought the Spanish, the Filipino rebels did not do well in the field.
-Aguinaldo and his provisional government escaped after the capture of Malolos on March 31, 1899, and they were driven into northern Luzon.
+Unlike in the preceding war with Spain, the Filipinos did not do well in the field.
+Aguinaldo and his government fled Malolos before its capture on March 31, 1899, and they were driven into northern Luzon.
 Peace feelers from members of Aguinaldo's cabinet failed in May when the American commander, General Ewell Otis, demanded an unconditional surrender.
-In 1901, Aguinaldo was captured and swore allegiance to the United States, which marked an end to the war.
+In 1901, Aguinaldo was captured and swore allegiance to the United States, dissolving the Philippine Republic, but not preventing its holdouts from further engaging the United States.